opentrials/collectors/docs/scraper-guide.md

 ```

 Record is what `ectract_record` has to return to `Spider`.
-Now we're ready to bring all together and write an extractor.
+Now we're ready to bring all together and write a parser.

-## Writing Extractors
+## Writing Parser

 In this step we're working on `mapping http response to data model (record)`.

-Record extractor is a connecting link between `Spider` and `Record`.
+Parser is a connecting link between `Spider` and `Record`.
 We get http response
 from `Spider` and return `Record` (or `None` to skip the data).

 Any html parsing technique could be used.
 We will use scrapy's built-in
 css selectors.
 Much more about other possibilities could be found at
 scrapy documentation - http://scrapy.readthedocs.org/en/latest/topics/selectors.html.

-> `collectors/guide/extractors.py`
+> `collectors/guide/parser.py`

 ```python
 # -*- coding: utf-8 -*-